-My research area lies at the crossroads between algebraic geometry and number theory and finds several applications in information theory (cryptography and coding theory).
+My research work lies at the interface between algebraic geometry and number theory and often consists in addressing a pure mathematical problem coming from applied areas, such as cryptography and coding theory.

-In my Ph.D thesis (supervised by Yves Aubry) I addressed the problem of determining the maximum number of rational points on singular curves defined over finite fields.
+In my Ph.D thesis (supervised by Yves Aubry) I considered the problem of building singular curves over finite fields with many rational points.
 My work is based on notions and tools from commutative algebra, algebraic geometry and combinatorics.

 Here is the list of my publications: